 We are much indebted to Fabian Kindermann for computational advice on efficient Matlab and Fortran programming, and to Jochen Mierau for providing us with a detailed survey of the human capital literature.
-This paper was presented at the Bogazici Dynamic Macro Workshop (May 2012, Bogazici University, Istanbul), at the 12th Viennese Workshop on Optimal Control, Dynamic Games and Nonlinear Dynamics (June 2012, Vienna), and at seminars at the University of Groningen, and the University of Hong Kong.
-We thank Hippolyte d'Albis, Fabian Kindermann, Sau-Him Lau, Jochen Mierau, Petros Milionis and various conference and seminar participants for their useful comments.
+This paper was presented at the Bogazici Dynamic Macro Workshop (May 2012, Bogazici University, Istanbul), the 12th Viennese Workshop on Optimal Control, Dynamic Games and Nonlinear Dynamics (June 2012, Vienna), the CESifo Conference of Public Sector Economics (April 2013, Munich), CEF 2012 (July 2013, Vancouver), SAET (July 2013, Paris), ESEM (August 2013, Gothenburg), and at seminars at the Universities of Groningen, Hong Kong, and Paris I. We thank Hippolyte d'Albis, Henning Bohn, Scott Findley, Fabian Kindermann, Sau-Him Lau, Jochen Mierau, Petros Milionis, Steve Turnovsky and various conference and seminar participants for their useful comments.